Chirag R Parikh MD, PhD, FACP

 Associate Professor of Medicine (Nephrology) and of Investigative Medicine; Director, Program of Applied Translational Research

-Departments & OrganizationsInternal Medicine: Nephrology: Program for Applied Translational Research (PATR)
+Departments & OrganizationsInternal Medicine: Nephrology: Program for Applied Translational Research (PATR); Center for Polycystic Kidney Disease Research

 Dr. Parikh is an Associate Professor of Medicine and the Director of the Program of Applied Translational Research in the Department of Medicine at the Yale University School of Medicine.
 He is also an Associate Professor in the Clinical Epidemiology Research Center at the VA Connecticut Health Care System.